zixingjiang/zixingjiang.github.io/_projects/kingfisher_robot.md

 ![paper](../image/aoa.png)

 I have to admit that I did have this as my new academic discovery for a while, and even imagined that I would be famous in the academic world for pointing out this law.
-Until one day when I searched the literature, I found that this law and the principle behind it had been written in a [paper](https://link.springer.com/article/10.1007/BF02484580), almost 20 years ago. :joy:
+Until one day when I searched the literature, I found that this law and the principle behind it had been written in a paper ([Lift and Power Requirements of Hovering Insect Flight](https://link.springer.com/article/10.1007/BF02484580)) published almost 20 years ago. :joy:

 ![paper](../image/paper.png)